 - Lancet Countdown

-A mealie has a taste to die for and does little to raise our blood glucose, irrefutably fingered in many serious diseases, including Covid.
+A mealie has a taste to die for and does little to raise our blood glucose, irrefutably fingered in many serious diseases including Covid.

 There are times when I will admit that I wonder if we are quite mad.
 Just digging out 600 dead mealie-stalks in the last few weeks can only be described as a labour of love; it’s hard work.
-This wet autumn I have learned that compared to previous years it is much easier than when left until the ground has become crusted and dry.
+This wet autumn I have learned that compared to previous years the task is much easier than when left until the ground has become crusted and dry.

 When mealies get a little hard and dry, learning how to make homemade cornbread will extend the nutrition for a few more weeks.